 Managing your money while in graduate school is key.
 While some of your undergrad friends might be moving on to professional jobs, you will want to try to maintain a frugal lifestyle while paying for dental school.
 That means limiting the times you dine out, preparing food at home more often, and potentially having roommates.
 You’ll have a student ID so you can take advantage of discounts and special offers exclusive to students.
 Some businesses may have student discounts that are not advertised, so it doesn’t hurt to ask.

 There are several apps available that help you manage income and spending.
-For example, apps like Mint and True Bill, keep track of your monthly bills, income, and savings.
+For example, apps like Mint and Rocket Money, keep track of your monthly bills, income, and savings.

 While your schoolwork will keep you busy, some dental students work part-time to help cover additional costs.
 Some dental schools hire teaching assistants or research assistants so be sure to ask at your institution.
 You may also qualify for the federal work-study program if your school participates in the program.
 You can apply for work-study by completing the FAFSA.